lsst-dm/dmtn-111/index.rst

 In particular, no common central database will be provided for Butler registry or other Consolidated Database purposes; these will only be available at the Base.
 If EFD data or LFA files are required, they should be obtained directly via SAL.

-LATISS positioning and focus will run on a T&SS (possibly virtual) machine at the Summit using Butler access to a datastore NFS-mounted from the AuxTel Diagnostic Cluster, which will perform the Butler ingest into a local SQLite registry.
+LATISS positioning and focus will run on a TSSW (possibly virtual) machine at the Summit using Butler access to a datastore NFS-mounted from the AuxTel Diagnostic Cluster, which will perform the Butler ingest into a local SQLite registry.
 The Butler ingestion capability has not yet been tested in the Tucson lab, but it is required for the Camera's own processing of the images, and the code is similar to that of the OODS (although in Java rather than Python).
 Similarly, Butler-ingested images on the (ComCam and LSSTCam) Camera Diagnostic Cluster will be used for Summit and Base visualization and Camera rapid automated analysis.